Evan-Codes88/Library_management/README.md

   - My relationship between author and book stayed the same as a book cannot exist without an author and an author cannot exist without writing a book.

   - Expanded on the normalization within my README.md

+  - Added instructions on how to clone repository.

+***Justification***

+  - I decided to keep the relationship mandatory for both entities because it reflects the logical constraints of your domain.
+A book inherently requires an author for it to exist, as authorship is fundamental to the concept of a book.
+Conversely, in your design, an author must have written at least one book, emphasizing that only authors with published works are relevant to your system.

+  This decision aligns with a stricter interpretation of business rules, ensuring that every author in your database is actively tied to a book, which may simplify queries and avoid unnecessary null values.
+However, you I was open to critique, which is why providing an explanation in the README was important.
+Adding this rationale clarified my choice to users, preventing misunderstandings and showing thoughtful database modeling.

+  - While my original explanation of normalization was sufficient, expanding on it with a practical example made the concept more accessible to beginners.
+Database normalization can be abstract, so illustrating how it reduces redundancy (e.g., avoiding repeated author information in the Book table) grounds the concept in reality.

+  This improvement helps users of varying skill levels, aligning with a user-centered approach.
+It also demonstrates my commitment to making my README a learning resource, not just a technical document, which adds value to my project.

+  - Adding repository cloning instructions ensures my README supports users who may be new to working with version control systems like Git.
+By guiding them through the process of setting up the project from scratch, I lower the barrier to entry for anyone interested in using or contributing to my project.
+This step enhances accessibility and aligns with best practices for open-source projects, further reflecting the inclusive nature of my documentation.

 <br>